ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 ## Part 2: Index and upload the sensitive data

-During this phase, you set up a custom security group and user account, install the EDM Upload Agent tool on your Windows machine, and then use the tool to index and upload the sensitive data.
+During this phase, you set up a custom security group and user account, and set up the EDM Upload Agent tool.
+Then, you use the tool to index the sensitive data, and upload the indexed data.

-### Set up a security group, user account, and Windows machine with the EDM Upload Agent
+### Set up the EDM Upload Agent

 1. As an administrator on a Windows machine, create a security group and name it `EDM_DataUploaders`.
 Then add the EDM_DataUploaders security group to the Administrators group in Windows.